ThisisRajiRaj/react-kindle-clippings/README.md

 Copy this file, and save it as "KindleClippings.txt" to a public URL which you will pass into this React component as a property

+## To publish to NPM
+I followed the instructions here [[https://dev.to/ramonak/how-to-publish-a-custom-react-component-to-npm-using-create-react-library-4bhi]] and used the following to bootstrap the project:

+`` npx create-react-library [my project name] ``

+This sets up everything needed to publish to NPM, and all I had to in the end was to simply run

+`` npm publish ``

 ## License

 MIT © [thisisrajiraj](https://github.com/thisisrajiraj)